Updated January 25th, 2020

 |International Non-Zero Average||1.04¢||1.07¢||-0.03¢||-3%|

 Emirates is of particular interest to those willing to travel mid-week.
 As all our hypothetical departures fall on Fridays, Emirates was perhaps unfairly punished.
 Search after search, we saw no weekend availability while Tuesdays/Wednesdays were wide open.

 Of particular annoyance was their non-unified award booking portal.
 Unlike many airlines, Emirates requires separate searches for award space on partners and their own metal.
 This makes running a number of queries a real chore.

-All this said, our recommendation would unfortunately be to keep Emirates as a backup option.
+All this said, our recommendation would unfortunately be to keep Emirates Skywards as a backup option.
 You’ll likely find better award opportunities booking an Emirates flight via Alaska’s Mileage Plan.